 - Knead the dough using the ingredients as mentioned for it.
 The dough should be very soft and smooth.

 - Pinch off small balls of the dough and flatten them between your palms.
-Keep the centre thick while pressing the edges thinner.
+Keep the center thick while pressing the edges thinner.

-- Take a teaspoonful of the filling and keep it at the center of the flatten dough ball.
+- Take a teaspoonful of the filling and keep it at the center of the flattened dough ball.
 Gather the edges together and pinch them so that the filling is neatly tucked in.

 How to serve Hing er Kochuri?

-This hinger kochuri-cholar daal-alu dom combo can be best regarded as a king’s meal when we are talking about Bengali vegetarian dishes.
-Each of these is, most often, no-onion, no-garlic recipes which suits the Bengali definition of vegetarian recipes perfectly.
+This hinger kochuri-cholar daal-alu dom combo can be best regarded as a king’s meal in terms of Bengali vegetarian dishes.
+Each of these is, most often, no-onion, no-garlic recipe which suits the Bengali definition of vegetarian recipes perfectly.

-While growing up, Saturdays were the mandatory meatless day of the week., as we like to call it ‘niramish’ And my mom made every effort of maintaining it that way.
+While growing up, Saturdays were the mandatory meatless day of the week., as we like to call it ‘niramish’ And, my mom made every effort in maintaining it that way.

 After making us adhere to such restrictions, she knew she had to make up for this.
 So, Saturday dinner would most often include our beloved luchi or even better kochuri, teamed with niramish cholar dal or niramish alu’r dom.